implict/ofSiteKR/_documentation/types/ofColor_.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Construct an ofColor_ from an existing ofColor_.

+This constructor will attempt to convert between color instances of differing precision.

+***warning:***
+	Depending on the PixelType and SrcType used, color precision may be lost when converting a higher precision to a lower precision representation.

 _description: _

-Creates a color by copying another color with a different type (for example when copying from a standard `ofColor` using `unsigned char`s to an `ofFloatColor`):
+Creates a color by copying another color with a different type (for example when copying from a standard ofColor using unsigned chars to an ofFloatColor):

 ~~~~{.cpp}
 ofColor c1(255, 128, 0); // orange